OMNI LAW

 Contribution of appreciated property

-When a party contributes appreciated property — IP, real estate, or other assets — to a JV entity, the contribution is generally tax-free under Section 721 (for a partnership) or Section 351 (for a corporation), provided the conditions of those sections are met.
-We structure contributions carefully to preserve these treatments and avoid triggering gain recognition at formation.
+When a party contributes appreciated property, such as intellectual property, real estate, or other assets to a JV entity, the contribution may qualify for nonrecognition treatment under Section 721 for partnerships or Section 351 for corporations, provided the conditions of those sections are met.
+We structure contributions with attention to tax treatment, valuation, ownership, and transfer issues, in coordination with the parties’ tax advisors.

 State and regulatory compliance